Lg0ma/EZRAD/README.md

 EzRad – X-Ray Management System

-RadiTech is a Laboratory Information System (LIS) designed to streamline radiology workflows.
+EzRad is a Laboratory Information System (LIS) designed to streamline radiology workflows.
 It provides seamless scheduling, secure data storage, and efficient image management for medical exams such as X-rays.

 This project integrates a React + Tailwind CSS + Vite frontend, a FastAPI backend, and a Supabase database for authentication, data persistence, and file storage.